Back to all posts

 Going hand in hand with empathy is communication.
 “Peer-to-peer communication is key.
 It’s a skill you must excel at to effectively communicate with a range of personalities,” Dan says.
 This applies to communicating internally with colleagues and people you’re managing as well as with customers.

 Dan says that the most important quality in a new employee that doesn’t have a lot of work experience is a positive attitude and a solid work ethic.
 “It’s easier to teach skills.
 We have the resources and tools to help develop someone on the skill side.
 If someone can come in with a good attitude and understand that you get out what you put in, that goes a long way.
 You can’t really train that aspect of it.”

 Culture and Team-Building

 Virginia Tire & Auto makes a conscious effort to create a positive working environment.
-We have a company-wide holiday party every year and also have picnics and go to Nats games.
+We have a company-wide holiday party every year, host company picnics, and go to Washington sports games.
 We also give out gift certificates and awards for exceptional performance.

 Virginia Tire & Auto is passionate about providing the best possible service for our customers, and we believe that the first step to doing that is to have an extraordinary team.
 To learn more about car repair careers at Virginia Tire & Auto, check out our Careers page or look at our open positions now.